← Back

 We use Polar as our subscription and billing provider.
 When you start a Reviu Pro subscription, your email and subscription status are shared with Polar so it can manage payments and entitlements.
 Payment details (card numbers, etc.) are processed by Polar and its payment partners according to their security and compliance standards, and are not seen or stored by Reviu.

 The desktop application does not contact any other third-party services.
-It does not embed Umami, PostHog, Google Analytics, or any usage analytics SDK.
+It does not embed PostHog, Google Analytics, or any usage analytics SDK other than the opt-in Umami integration described above.

 6. Purposes and Legal Bases (EEA/UK)